sakshamgulati/beautiful-jekyll/aboutme.md

 image:
 ---

+I make data speak and use data science to drive business-oriented results.

-My name is Saksham Gulati.As a Business Analyst and Data Scientist, I regularly translate and communicate my data deep-dive results to stakeholders and clients in plain business language.
-I was introduced to analytics when as a naïve engineer in my sophomore undergraduate year, I tweaked a machine-learning algorithm to earn profits for my Bitcoin portfolio and I was amazed to see the real-time application of my work.
+As a full-stack Data Scientist at Rogers, I engineer end-to-end pipelines from ETL and data transformation to inferencing using model deployment on Azure.
+Alongside, I regularly translate and communicate my big data deep-dive results to stakeholders and clients in plain business language.
+I am well versed with tools and technologies such as MS Azure ML Studio, Google Cloud Platform, Databricks, Python, PySpark, docker, Heroku, Streamlit and Streamlit.

+On my weekends, I volunteer as a Data Science Mentor and help students break into Data Science and Analytics.

 ## My Learnings